-Studying abroad in England can seem like a dream come true.
-Whether you’re hitting the books and the fast-paced metropolitan streets of the big cities or taking to the historic countryside, it’s easy to be caught up in the romance and warm, down-to-earth charm of merry old England.
+Studying abroad in England is a dream come true for many.
+Whether you’re hitting the books and the fast-paced metropolitan streets of the big cities or taking to the historic countryside, it’s easy to be caught up in the romance and down-to-earth charm of merry old England.
 With so much to see and do (on top of your studies!), it’s wise to determine ahead of time how you’re going to pace yourself, not only in reference to your time but your money as well.

 I had known since the age of fourteen that I wanted to study at the University of Oxford, but as I got closer to that possibility, I knew that getting accepted to study there even for a term would only be part of the difficulty of making that dream a reality.
 As one of the more expensive cities for foreign students, Oxford was a good teacher in helping me learn some tools for managing a budget and showing me how to enjoy my study abroad experience in ways I didn’t expect.

 Whether you’re studying in the City of Dreaming Spires or elsewhere, there are some simple steps you can take to make sure that you can make the most of your time in England without breaking the bank.

 How much does it cost to study abroad in England?